 The Rumble Roller is made from advanced polymers and a built-in anti-bacterial additive to prevent the growth of bacteria.
-It is water proof, repels dirt and is tear resistant.
-It has been designed to permanently retain its shape and is guaranteed to outlast and out-perform all others.
+It is waterproof, repels dirt and is tear resistant.
+It has been designed to retain its shape permanently and is guaranteed to outlast and out-perform all others.

-The Busy Buddha Eco Roller is the most eco friendly foam roller on the market.
+The Rolling With It Eco-Friendly Roller is possibly the most eco-friendly foam roller on the market.
 It is constructed with environmentally friendly yet durable EVA and ABS materials.
-It is a high quality and lightweight device that has been scientifically engineered to provide deep muscle tissue relief as effectively as possible.Read more
+It is high quality and lightweight device that has been scientifically engineered to provide deep muscle tissue relief as effectively as possible.Read more

 The Vyper is a patented technological advancement that brings together the benefits of optimal frequency vibration and deep tissue trigger point therapy.
-This unit retains all of the benefits of a traditional foam roller, including ease of use, compactness and portability.
+This unit retains all of the benefits of traditional foam rollers, including ease of use, compactness, and portability.
 Then it adds an extremely durable polypropylene shell that houses a fully rechargeable lithium ion battery.Read more

 The vibration rate of the Vyper can be set at three different levels to provide a progressive intensity of relief.
 You will get more than two hours of use out of each charge.
-However, over time the battery life of the Vyper tends to diminish.
-After a couple of months of use you’ll probably find that the life of the battery runs out too quickly and you may want to replace it.
+However, over time, the battery life of the Vyper tends to diminish.
+After a couple of months of use, you’ll probably find that the life of the battery runs out too quickly and you may want to replace it.

-The fact that The Hyperice Vyper vibrates really helps your muscles to massage and provide trigger point relief at the same time.
-This speeds up the rolling process.
+The fact that The Hyperice Vyper vibrates helps your muscles to massage and provide trigger point relief at the same time.
+It speeds up the rolling process.
 The combination of vibration and rolling also makes the experience a lot more enjoyable than traditional foam rolling.
 The lowest setting of 15 HZ feels like a hum, where the highest setting at 38 HZ feels like a buzz.

-The constant vibration effect of the Vyper allows you to position the roller directly under your trigger point and then simply stay in that position while the vibration works deep in the muscle fiber to relieve your pain.
+The constant vibration effect of the Vyper allows you to position the roller directly under your trigger point and then stay in that position while the vibration works deep in the muscle fiber to relieve your pain.

 Because this device features electronic components on the inside, it cannot be dropped on the ground or treated with the careless abandon that you would show to other types of foam rollers.